Sharatpsd/odoo-employee-management/README.md

 The module centralizes employee information, department management, attendance tracking, document storage, and company asset management into a single ERP solution.

-This project was built to gain practical experience with Odoo ERP development and demonstrates real-world implementation of custom business logic, security, workflows, ORM relationships, and XML-based user interfaces.
 ---
 # 📸 Screenshots